 First Automatic Telephone ExchangePrint Page

-Commemorative plaque marks the site of the first automatic telephone exchange in the Southern Hemisphere.
-The plaque was unveiled on the 50th anniversary in 1962.
+A commemorative plaque marks the site of the first automatic telephone exchange in the Southern Hemisphere.
+It was unveiled on the 50th anniversary in 1962.

 The plaque is located in Ryrie Street in the centre column of the building.

 03-Feb-2017 : Sandra

 I went looking for this plaque when I was in Geelong a few weeks ago, but to no avail.
 It definitely wasn't located on the centre column of the building, as mentioned in the website listing.

 |Address:||Ryrie & Gheringhap Streets, Former Geelong Post Office, Geelong, 3220|

 |GPS Coordinates:||Lat: -38.148502|

 Note: GPS Coordinates are approximate.